Tigers head to state championship behind Bigler’s 30 points in semifinal win

 Marshall shot 26% after the half and had one 3-pointer, to CDH’s 35% and four 3’s.
 The Raiders controlled the glass with 20 defensive boards to Marshall’s 12.

-Yet, the Tigers had got their hands where they could and had 10 steals which translated to 12 extra fast break points and forced 12 turnovers, to CDH’s single steal and just four forced turnovers on Marshall.
+Yet, the Tigers’ active hands resulted in 10 steals, which translated to 12 fast-break points, to CDH’s single steal and just four forced turnovers on Marshall.

 “They [Marshall] have some very skilled guards … They hit big shots,” CDH head coach Tara Gunderson said.
 “Our goal in the second half was trying to make them do something different.
 To their credit, they still found a way to get to the basket and get free throws.
 Our fight was there, but they’re a skilled team and they played very well today.”

-CDH and Marshall went on scoring droughts throughout the first 18 minutes, which saw six instances of a tied score itself.
-The game ended with 10 tied and 10 lead changes.
+CDH and Marshall held each other scoreless for a string of possessions on several occasions in the first half, which saw six instances of a tied score itself.
+The game ended with 10 ties and 10 lead changes.

 Westby credited his team’s resiliency to the success they’ve reached this year.